 Optic Height and Bore Alignment

-Having a slight offset between the canted sight and the bullet trajectory will cause accuracy and zeroing issue.
+Having a slight offset between the canted sight and the bore will cause poor accuracy and zero.

 Please check out how to zero red dot canted here on our site.

-A angled offset red dot sight are great for transitioning from long range to short range in a split second, which allows the shooter to use the same rifle without optic swap.
+- A angled offset red dot sight is great for transitioning from long range to short range in a split second without optic swap.